 CHICAGO DRUG INJURY LAWYER

 In America, nearly half of the population takes at least one prescription drug per day, with one in six taking three or more prescription drugs daily.
 Not only is the demand for both prescription and over-the-counter drugs massive, but so is the amount of capital invested into new medications.
-This can cause drugs to be rushed to the marketplace in order to get a quicker return on investments.
+This can cause drug manufacturers to rush new pharmaceutical drugs to the marketplace in order to get a quicker return on investments.
 In this rush, drugs may not be properly and thoroughly tested, which can in turn lead to serious drug injuries among consumers.

-If you or a loved one has experienced a personal injury in Chicago due to defective or dangerous medication, you may be entitled to financial compensation.
-Contact the Chicago drug injury lawyers at Curcio Law Offices to see how.
+If you or a loved one has experienced a personal injury in Chicago due to defective drugs, you may be entitled to financial compensation through a dangerous drug lawsuit.
+Contact our experienced Chicago drug injury lawyers at Curcio Law Offices for a free consultation to see how.

 What are Drug Injuries?

 Drug injuries occur when an individual experiences an extreme side effect, reaction, or injury after taking either prescription or over-the-counter medication.
 Drug injuries can also lead to an individual’s untimely death.
-When injuries or death occur as a direct result of taking a certain medication, a drug injury lawsuit is possible.
+When adverse drug reactions cause injury or death, a drug injury lawsuit is possible.